matjaz99/simple-logger/README.md

 ### Logging exceptions

-Simple-logger can also do that.
-Print full exception stack:
+Simple-logger can also log exception stacks:

 ```java
 try {...}